ArmandDS/grpc_mapreduce_test/README.md

 # gRPC MapReduce Implementation

-MapReduce in Java for word count, make with java, gradle and intellij
+Very Basic MapReduce in Java for word count, make with java, gradle and intellij

 ## Introduction